pat1324/FandosOrdering/README.md

 Not for commercial use.
 The name of this app is definitely not a rip-off of a certain international food chain specialising in chicken!

+TODO:

+Display estimated time to arrival
+Fix map tracking!!! (an update to android studio has possibly killed it) Finish off favorites functionality